gonmf/dakilang/README.md

 ## Known issues

-- Explore builtin operator clauses without explicit output when boolean or non-returning like print
 - Parser does not allow inline operations to use non-decimal numeric formats
 - Parser code is very confusing, especially for array data types and inline operations